“Injuries are Predictable and Preventable”

 Walk and talk with your children about pedestrian safety.
 Your presence and guidance can help reduce the risk of injury.
 (Parachute Canada)

-Visit Parachute Canada for pedestrian safety tips as well as for more information on pedestrian safety and what works to reduce child pedestrian injuries.
+Visit Parachute Canada for pedestrian safety tips as well as for more information on pedestrian safety and what works to decrease child pedestrian injuries.

 There’s A Monkey On My Street, is a story about a girl named Hannah, her brother Jack and Little Monkey, who spend a day together learning about safe walking, biking, rollerblading and skateboarding.
 This storybook teaches safety to children but also provides tips for parents.
 Join in with your child to read the story, spot the dangers and learn the safety steps.